Nonreciprocal Current-Induced Zero-Resistance State in Valley-Polarized Superconductors: Alternative platforms of nonreciprocal CIZRS

+As discussed in the main text, our prediction of CIZRS can be generalized to the other FF superconductors with multiple degeneracy.
+For example, it is possible to obtain an equivalent to the SLS model by considering an Ising superconductor~\cite{Xi2015-lf, Lu2015-uu,Saito2015-aj}/ferromagnet heterostructure as is briefly discussed below.
+In addition to the Ising superconductor/ferromagnet heterostructures, $f$-wave altermagnets~\cite{Das2024-qn} and $120^\circ$ antiferromagnets~\cite{Hayami2020-ix, Hayami2020-mu} could offer platforms when sandwiched by a superconductor and a ferromagnet, since they show Fermi surfaces similar to Fig.~1(a)~\cite{Das2024-qn,Hayami2020-ix, Hayami2020-mu}.

-Here we briefly show that an equivalent of the SLS model can be obtained based on the heterostructure of an Ising superconductor and a ferromagnet.
+In the following, we briefly show that an equivalent of the SLS model can be obtained based on the heterostructure of an Ising superconductor and a ferromagnet.
 The Hamiltonian of such a system can be written as

 with

 where $E_{\bm{k}}$, $g_z(\bm{k})$, and $h$ represent the hopping energy, Ising spin-orbit coupling, and the exchange field in the $z$ direction introduced by the proximity to the ferromagnet.
 Here, $\bm{k}$ is the usual wave number measured from the Gamma point, and $\xi(\bm{k})$ and $g_z(\bm{k})$ are given by